Governance & Advisory

 STEVE BROOKS is a principal in the Boultbee Foundation, a charitable foundation which is proud to support a number of organisations committed to the improvement of health, education, employment, wellbeing and social advancement where it is most needed.
 An avid explorer and helicopter pilot who has set new records, in 2004 Steve became the first person to fly a helicopter from pole to pole.
 Earlier, in 2001, he designed and drove the world's first land based vehicle across the Bering Strait from America to Russia.

-JAMIE BUCHANAN-DUNLOP is the founder and director of Digital Explorer, one of the UK's pre-eminent educational organisations providing world-class global science, geographic and citizenship learning through creating unique collaborations between scientists, explorers, teachers and pupils.
-Digital Explorer are Nekton’s educational partner, and have created Nekton’s educational programme 'Submarine STEM'.
+JAMIE BUCHANAN-DUNLOP is the founder and director of Encounter Edu, one of the UK's pre-eminent educational organisations providing world-class global science, geographic and citizenship learning through creating unique collaborations between scientists, explorers, teachers and pupils.
+Encounter Edu are Nekton’s educational partner, and have created Nekton’s educational programme 'Submarine STEM'.

 PARAG KHANNA is a leading global strategist, world traveler, and best-selling author.
 He is a Managing Partner of Hybrid Reality, a geostrategic advisory firm, a Senior Fellow at the New America Foundation, Adjunct Professor in the Lee Kuan Yew School of Public Policy at the National University of Singapore, and Senior Fellow at the Singapore Institute of International Affairs.
 He is author of Connectography: Mapping the Future of Global Civilizations, How to Run the World: Charting a Course to the Next Renaissance (2011) and other best sellers.